 - I went out to Springs and saw Pollock and his work, not only the shows.
 In 1951 I looked at de Kooning as much as at Pollock.
 Earlier Kandinsky (his Murnau paintings, fh) and Gorky had led me into what is now called ‘Abstract expressionist’ painting; but these came after all the Cubist training and exercise.
 It all combined to push me on.
 Like Cubism… …I felt many more possibilities in Pollock’s work.
 That is, I looked.. .. and was influenced by both Pollock and de Kooning and eventually felt that there were many more possibilities for me out of the Pollock vocabulary.

-* Helen Frankenthaler, source of her woman artist quotes on modern art & paintings: ‘Interview with Helen Frankenthaler’, Henry Geldzahler; ’Artforum’ 4. no. 2, October 1965, p.
-37 (American woman painter, famous for her soak method (‘Mountains and Sea’) and flat colourful painting technique in Color Field; at the bottom biography facts)
+* artist quote on the influence of the art by the abstract expressionists Jackson Pollock and Willem de Kooning on her own painting art, in a: ‘Interview with Helen Frankenthaler’, Henry Geldzahler; ’Artforum’ 4. no. 2, October 1965, p.
+37 (American woman painter, famous for her soak method

 - De Kooning made enclosed linear shapes and ‘applied’ the brush.
 Pollock used shoulder and ropes and ignored the edges and the corner.
 I felt I could stretch more in the Pollock framework.
 I found that in Pollock I also responded to a certain Surreal element – the understated image that was really present: animals, thoughts, jungles, expressions.
 You could become a de Kooning disciple or satellite or mirror, but you could depart from Pollock….